ondrejholecek/aws-templates/FortiGate/Unicast-HA/README.md

   - In all example the HA is configured with override enabled and FortiGate1 set with higher priority to keep the setup predictable.
   - Step-by-step guides also create IPsec dialup server by default which CloudFormation templates don't do.
   - There is no SDN configuration prepared because it is not necessary for HA to work in AWS (unlike in Azure).
+  - After deployment the FortiGates reboot several times until they are fully useful.
+This can be confusing but it is normal.
+  - Both FortiGate are preconfigured to form the HA, which happens right after they both boot up, but it takes several minutes for slave to synchronize its configuration file.

 Any configuration can be changed after deployment.